aer0ss/aerofs/docs/customer-success/organization/implementation.md

 customer's specific issues, and is responsible for diagnosing and fixing those issues in a proactive manner in collaboration with the sales team to foster upsell and renewal.

+## Training

+As a corollary of the above, the implementation engineer is also responsible for training the IT adminisrator and other individuals within the customer's organization.